martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Password for uploading
 Password for uploading firmware from OSPy to sensor (for all used sensors - the same password must be used in sensor options.)
 Default is: "fg4s5b.s,trr7sw8sgyvrDfg".

-### AES key for sensors
-AES key for sensors.
-The length must be 16 characters (for all sensors used - the same code must be used in the Arduino code in the sensor.)

-### Generate new key
-After pressing the button, a new random 16-digit key is generated for use in the sensors.

 ## Station Handling Section
 The Station Handling section contains settings for stations.